PrismarineJS/mineflayer/docs/README_FR.md

 1. create a new folder in which to store minecraft server jars
 2. set the MC_SERVER_JAR_DIR to this folder

-Example:
+Exemple:

 1. `mkdir server_jars`
 2. `export MC_SERVER_JAR_DIR=/full/path/to/server_jars`

-Where the "/full/path/to/" is the fully qualified path name.
+Et "/full/path/to/" est le chemin précise.

-### Testing everything
+### Tester tout

-Simply run: `npm test`
+Simplement executer: `npm test`

 ### Testing specific version
 Run `npm test -g <version>`, where `<version>` is a minecraft version like `1.12`, `1.15.2`...